mirandasaari1/DisneyWebApp/README.md

 1 point: Acknowledgement of known problems, if they exist, in readme file simple design, can only go so far with the project.
 Occasionally get an "out or range" page upon reload, but returns an image with another reload.
 Only encountered problem once.
+Images do tend to repeat every once and awhile, tried playing around using different phrases and such, but still got some repeats.

 1 point: Description of how to improve in readme file Play around with the CSS a little more, spend more time testing and see if it runs flawlessly.
 Althought did run fine with many, many